Looking for information about migration? Start here…

 Moving between Java versions

 The tools include Java migration support for moving up from an earlier version of Java.
 Our Java 8 migration rules allow you to check your application for Java 8 readiness as it scans for known compatibility issues.
 The Eclipse interface for Software Analysis Results and Help is shown below.

 The Migration Toolkit for Application Binaries is our command-line tool that allows you to scan your application binaries quickly and easily without source code.
-It contains many of the same rules as the Eclipse-based migration toolkit and provides application technology evaluation as well as detailed migration analysis.
-It helps you with application migrations between versions of traditional WebSphere (Version 7 and later), from traditional WebSphere to Liberty, and to cloud environments such as Liberty for Java on IBM Bluemix.
+It contains many of the same rules as the Eclipse-based migration toolkit and provides application technology evaluation, inventory details, as well as detailed migration analysis.
+It helps you with application migrations between versions of traditional WebSphere (Version 6.1 and later), from traditional WebSphere to Liberty, and to cloud environments such as Liberty for Java on IBM Bluemix.

 All you need to start evaluating applications is the installed command-line tool and your application archives, such as EAR, JAR, WAR, or class files.
 If you have hundreds of applications, you can write a simple script to evaluate each and save the output to separate reports.
 For the administrator, planner, or developer not using Eclipse, this is a great addition to the toolkit!

 Both the Eclipse-based migration tools and the binary scanner can examine your application and generate the Application Evaluation Report, which shows which editions of WebSphere Application Server are best suited to run the application.
-The report provides an inventory of Java EE programming models that are used by the application, and it indicates whether the application can be supported by traditional WebSphere or Liberty.
+The report provides a list of Java EE programming models that are used by the application, and it indicates whether the application can be supported by traditional WebSphere or Liberty.
 The report has been updated to indicate the latest levels of Java EE 7 support available on traditional WebSphere and Liberty.